 Led by Akiri Hewkii, Po-Koro lays nestled in a canyon valley in the northern part of the desert.
 It consists of a village set within the confines of thick, masterly crafted walls of stone.
 A grand gateway and the short road leading to it define Po-Koro’s single entrance.
 Inside the village, simple stone domes serve as huts, shops and inns, several new structures hug the village walls, and a central marketplace hosts a continual bazaar.
 Po-Koro maintains its reputation as the sports capital of the island, and has the best Kohlii stadium and teams.

 Most roads that once existed in the wastes are now scrubbed away.
 Already experts at traversing the vast wasteland, Po-Matoran are uninhibited by the lack of directional markers, and rarely get lost.
 Specially appointed patrols cross the desert, some tours to ensure the security of the Koro and others as essential traders.
 The old sand paths, though, have been replaced with a much more efficient method of reaching Po-Koro: the “Iron Mahi” locomotive.
-Designed by Onu-Koronan engineers, the tracks of this locomotive run from the coastal settlement of Forsi directly to the Koro, The Iron Mahi takes cargo as well as passengers between its two stops.
+Designed by Onu-Koronan engineers, the tracks of this locomotive run from the coastal settlement of Forsi directly to the Koro.
+The Iron Mahi takes cargo as well as passengers between its two stops once a day.

 For keeping in contact within their own kind even when they are across the desert, the Po-Matoran use a large, primitive radio communicator situated atop the walls of Po-Koro.
 From this transmission point, special messages in Po-Koro can be sent through the air to other such radio outposts elsewhere in the desert.
 The communication signals are always shaky, leading to easy misinterpretations, the range isn’t good, and the apparatuses are extremely vulnerable; but, even so, the solar-powered transmitters give the Po-Matoran the ability to respond quickly to disasters.